 - Speakers at local and national conferences: Medical and technical experts from CBC and our New York Blood Center enterprise affiliates routinely share their knowledge and experience at local and national conferences, including ASCLS, HAABB, and AABB meetings.

 - Clinical rotations: Upon request, CBC is proud to support individuals in MLS, MLT or SBB programs who are in need of a hands-on, clinical rotation.
 Training may include both the theory and application of donor services, component preparation, quality assurance, antibody identification, and specialized testing in the immunohematology reference laboratory.
 To request a clinical rotation, contact us.

 - Medical consultation: Staff development and consultation, including consultation on blood usage management, with some of the nation’s leading experts in transfusion medicine: Jed Gorlin, M.D., MBA, Medical Director and Vice President, Quality and Regulatory Affairs; and Nancy Van Buren, M.D., Associate Medical Director.
 To request consultation, contact us.

 - AABB eCasts: Year-round professional development through AABB eCasts, group eLearning opportunities hosted onsite at our 4040 Main location.
 These 60 to 90 minute online programs begin at 1PM, include a question/answer portion, and cover a wide range of topics.
-Check back soon for the 2020 AABB eCast schedule.
+For more information about upcoming eCasts, contact us.